-Preparation
+Preparation.

 Preparation is critical to avoiding impasse, but in addition to the mediator, the lawyers and the parties must all be adequately prepared in order to reach a settlement.
 Each person needs to know enough about the case so that they can analyze settlement proposals and make informed decisions.
-Failure to prepare, and failure by the mediator to attempt to ensure that the participants do their preparation, leads to an impasse that ends with, "We just don't know enough" or "we need to do more discovery."
+Failure prepare, and failure by the mediator to attempt to ensure that the participants do their preparation, leads to an impasse that ends with, "We just don't know enough."